-Residents engaged in individual activities that are included in the list of activities that have been affected by COVID-19 and if from 16 March to the end of the emergency situation, and two additional months, they will be subject to taxes, they will automatically be given the following aids:
+Residents engaged in individual activities that are included in the list of activities that have been affected by COVID-19 and if from 16 March to 31 December, they will be subject to taxes, they will automatically be given the following aids:

 - released from late payment of interest,

 - new tax recovery actions will not be initiated

 The same conditions will apply to "Sodra" contributions.

 This year, self-employed residents will have to declare their income and pay taxes and social security contributions two months later - the STI has postponed the deadline for declaring and paying income tax until 1 July 2020.

 If two months have not elapsed before 1 July since the end of the emergency situation, the listed self-employed residents will automatically be given the following aids: they will be released from late payment of interest and new tax recovery actions will not be initiated.

 Upon the termination of the emergency situation, they will have two months to pay the taxes or enter into an interest-free tax loan agreement.
 The same conditions apply to "Sodra" contributions but a separate agreement with "Sodra" is required.